August 25, 2025 (3mo ago) — last updated November 12, 2025 (14d ago)

 What Is the Most Effective Technique for Fear?

 Gradual exposure is one of the most effective, science-backed methods.
-Start small, be consistent, and pair exposure with calming techniques like breathing exercises.
+Start small, be consistent, and pair exposure with calming techniques like box breathing4.

 What Should I Do If My Fear Comes Back?